 - Parental contact is a high priority when any incidents of poor behaviour occur in order for issues to be remedied and a consistent approach to be adopted.

-- We employ Behaviour and Attendance workers and work closely with the Gateway Team to support pupils and parents in maintaining excellent attendance to school.
+- We employ Behaviour and Attendance workers and work closely with the Startwell Team to support pupils and parents in maintaining excellent attendance to school.

 - Our attendance policy is inclusive of rewards for excellent attendance and punctuality.
 This is celebrated in whole school assemblies.